All Episodes

 And some of the real ideologues on the right, they say, well, if we just allow the invisible hand, peace be upon him, to do his magnificent, glorious work, his divinity, the invisible hand, will create a utopia, an absolute paradise on earth.

-All hail the invisible hand.
+Oh, hell, the invisible hand.

 That's the same kind of magical thinking that you get with the libs on these social issues.

-If we just legalize all the drugs, if we legalize all the drugs and all the gross behaviors and all the weird sex and all the disorder desires, if we just legalize all of it magically, in the short run, it'll look like things are getting worse, but then magically one day it'll all be better and they'll all be cured and there won't be any junkies anymore.
+If we just legalize all the drugs, If we legalize all the drugs and all the gross behaviors and all the weird sex and all the disordered desires, if we just legalize all of it magically, in the short run, it'll look like things are getting worse, but then magically one day it'll all be better and they'll all be cured and there won't be any junkies anymore.

 We'll go from everyone's going to become a junkie to suddenly no one's a junkie.